the zine exploring obsessions with celebrity death and misadventure

 Dead is Better by Alissa Bennett

-Alissa Bennett, Team Gallery director and creator of the zine Dead is Better (and late 90s i-D cover star) isn't ashamed to admit she's a little ashamed of her long-time fixation with the down-falls and deaths of famous people - from Brittany Murphy to GG Allen and Kiki Kannibal - or people who became famous due to demise.
-But the sense of uncouthness that comes with the human inclination towards fandom and morbidity, and Alissa's ability to explore that while simultaneously empathising with her subjects and using their stories to excavate her own life is what make her zines addictive reading.
-Just before she heads to the LA Art Book Fair, we speak to her about feeling loss when people we've never met die, the sorts of people you meet on forums like findadeath.com and the celeb who's demise haunts her the most.
+Alissa Bennett, Team Gallery director and creator of the zine Dead is Better (and late 90s i-D cover star) isn't ashamed to admit she's a little ashamed of her long-time fixation with the down-falls and deaths of famous people — from Brittany Murphy to GG Allen and Kiki Kannibal — or people who became famous due to demise.
+But the sense of uncouthness that comes with the human inclination towards fandom and morbidity, and Alissa's ability to explore that while simultaneously empathizing with her subjects and using their stories to excavate her own life, is what make her zines addictive.
+Just before she heads to the LA Art Book Fair, we speak to her about feeling loss when people we've never met die, the sorts of people you meet on forums like findadeath.com, and the celeb whose demise haunts her the most.

-Do you think it's weird when people get really, apparently genuinely upset about a celebrity's death, considering they don't really know that person?
+Do you think it's weird when people get genuinely upset about a celebrity's death, considering they don't really know that person?

 I mean, it really seems to painful to think that we don't at least get to become ghosts or like, semi-sentient light beams or something.

 Can you tell me about your "death-obsession pleasure"?
 Particularly the pleasure part.

 I think the pleasure is in the information hoarding, the digging, the feeling that I can at least come close to understanding the details of a stranger's life.
 Obviously one of the primary tenets of my zines is that I don't write about natural deaths; I am always looking for some heartbreak or sadness or confusion or loneliness because those are issues that I relate to.
 I want to try to understand how a person who seems to at one point have had everything then falls off-track, and I want to use that information to consider the failures in my own life as well.